Research has shown that parent involvement is a key indicator of student success. Involvement comes in many forms. Here are some ways to get involved:

 Our Student Handbook contains a wealth of information about our schools, including assessment dates, report card information, student learning, the Code of Conduct, safety in schools, healthy living tips, technology use and much more.

-Parents, check out our Parent's Guide to High School.
+Parents, check out our All About High School resource.
 It's designed to help you support your teen through the high school years.
-A printed copy of the guide is available at the school, or can be mailed to you.
+A printed copy of the resource is available at the school, or can be mailed to you.
 Email firstname.lastname@example.org to request a copy.

 In addition to graduation requirements, this guide provides an overview of the range of opportunities and support we provide for students, from guidance and career education, to support for student mental health needs.